nickchernenko93/spotifyWebUiTestingPetProject/README.md

 # Spotify Automation Project
 This is simple automation project.
-It is support  Web UI testing.
+It is support  Web UI and API testing.

 ## Supported browser
     Google Chrome